Salem Night: Softly the Night is Sleeping

 - Vogler Gunshop.
 There is a chill in the air, but don’t stand to close to the coals while you watch our master craftspeople prepare metalwork.

-- T. Bagge Pottery.
+- Pottery Workshop.
 Always an exciting time in our pottery workshop, Get messy while you join our master craftspeople in creating our special Christmas chocolate cups and Handcrafted Salem pottery.

 - Historic Tavern Kitchen & Barn.
 Experience the new tavern barn yard and join us for a special Saturday hearthside cooking and Christmas preparations.